Skip to main content

 Safe Kids Nebraska Car Seat Training

 Nebraska Foster Parents should complete the Safe Kids Nebraska Car Seat Training.
 You can access it on the Health & Human Services Website.
-You will receive a certificate once completed and you should give it to your instructor if attending pre-service training or your worker.
+You will receive a certificate once completed and you should give it to your instructor if attending pre-service training or your licensing worker.

 The Department of Health and Human Services (DHHS) has been working with the County Court Judges, County Attorney GAL's, CASA, FCRB, Parents Attorneys, and others as part of, "Through the Eyes of a Child" Initiative meetings with the courts.